 The religious groups that oppose the mandate argue that the mandate infringes on their religious liberty by requiring them to pay for a given product, the use of which they believe to be immoral.
 They have not called for a ban on contraception.

-Health and Human Services Secretary Kathleen Sebelius did not study the constitutional issues involved in the contraception before she wrote the regulation.
+Health and Human Services Secretary Kathleen Sebelius did not study the constitutional issues involved in the contraception debate before the regulation was put in place.